 We are looking for charities, social enterprises, community interest companies, trusts and foundations to be our community partners.
 You can help to build the next generation of civic leaders.

-Click here to learn more about becoming a King's Civic Scholar
+Applications to be part of the 20/21 cohort are now live.
+Click here to learn more about becoming a King's Civic Scholar.

 Personal tutoring moved into the remit of Student Success in summer 2018 and the department has been responsible for developing and delivering induction and refresher sessions for staff ahead of the new academic year, outlining the role of the personal tutor at King’s and the resources available to them to help them support their tutees.
 Senior Tutor briefings are also held with the Director of Social Mobility & Student Success, Anne-Marie Canning, and the Head of Counselling, Jo Levy.